KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 This means that in order to have deterministic control of perceived brightness it is important to be able to control both object and background color, for instance by means of a set dynamic range.

 It also provides the specification for using HDR compatible display outputs while at the same time retaining compatibility with SDR display outputs.

 The intended usecases for this extension is any usecase where the light contribution values will go above 1.0, for instance by using KHR_lights_punctual, KHR_emissive_strength or KHR_environment_lights.
+When using this extension it is recommended that the dynamic range is kept between 0 and 10 000 lumen/m2 in order to utilize the range of the Perceptual Quantizer.
+This can for instance be done by exporters by scaling light contributions values.

 Here the term rasterizer means a rendering engine that consits of a system wherein a buffer containing the pixel values for each frame is prepared.
 This buffer will be referred to as the framebuffer.